MongoDB Oplog to SQL Parser exercise

 Your code should be generic enough to extract the db and collection name from

-field.
+nsfield.
 It should also extract following types from JSON - string, boolean and number.
-In above example,name
+In above example,nameis a string variable,roll_nois a number variable andis_graduatedis boolean.
+For now, you can treatdate_of_birthas string (and not a date field type)

 Since the JSON fields are unordered, the order of columns in your

-statement may differ from that of the expected output.
+insert intostatement may differ from that of the expected output.
 This is okay, as long as you are able to run the SQL statement in PostgreSQL without any errors.
-For that, you’ll need to create thetest
+For that, you’ll need to create thetestschema andstudenttable first.
+You can do that manually as follows:

-Later, in Story 4, we’ll ask you to modify the code to also generate the create table
+Later, in Story 4, we’ll ask you to modify the code to also generate the create table statement.
+For now, your program should only generate insert into statement.

 Story 2 (parsing update oplog)